QED Pre-Registration Pertinent Information

 QED entries will be judged by the following rubrics:

-Students must bring three copies of their paper.
 Papers must be typed, double-spaced, in 12 point Times New Roman.
 It is acceptable for students to hand-write equations and hand-drawn diagrams, but – especially for high school papers – typeset work is preferred.
 Note that Microsoft Word and Google Drive both include relatively straightforward equation editing tools.
 Papers need not be written in LaTeX.

-Presentation Board Guidelines
+Paper Contents and Presentation Board Guidelines

 Student divisions are based on grade levels, regardless of the mathematics the students are actually studying.
 Students who are doing particularly advanced projects may enter in a higher division.